choltreppe/unibs/README.md

 ## Unibs

-Serialize and deserialize any any type to/from binary form.<br>
+Serialize and deserialize any type to/from binary form.<br>
 Works in `c`, `js` backend, and in compiletime.<br>

 ### serialize